 - When there is nobody around, unplug Christmas lights, you may want to try applying a cat repellent such as bitter apple to the lights to deter your cat from chewing the wires, obviously if this was to happen it could cause a fatal electric shock.

-- Avoid using tinsel, this can easily be swallowed & can cause choking & cause damage to the intestines.
+- Avoid using tinsel and garland, this can easily be swallowed and can cause choking and cause damage to the intestines.